The ARUP viability study will encompass the Solent Freedom Tunnel scheme and line of route … read more

 1/ The IOW Council was asked.
 However, while the Cabinet have endorsed their support for the study… due to political reasons, they are are unwilling to consider funding it… read more

-2/ Pro-Link met with Kevin George – Chairman of Red Funnel Group during August 2017, with an offer for them to fund the study, which if had a negative outcome, would allow both Wightlink and Red Funnel to continue business unencumbered by the Pro-Link Campaign.
-This situation would have had them also overseeing the study to ensure independance.
+2/ Pro-Link met with Kevin George – Chairman of Red Funnel Group during August 2017, with an offer for them to fund the study, which if concluding with a negative outcome, would allow both Wightlink and Red Funnel to continue business unencumbered by the Pro-Link Campaign.
+This offer would have had both RF and WL overseeing the study to ensure unbiassed independence.
 However, Mr George did not reply to the subsequent covering email after the meeting… read more

 3/ The islands MP – Bob Seely was asked to represent Pro-Link and Able Connections at Westminster… to request funding for a study from the DfT.
 He did not respond positively… read more

 4/ The IOW Chamber of Commerce was approached and presented to during February 2018.
 Pro-Link and Able Connections asked the ‘COC Economic Advisory Commitee’ to advise their members of the fixed link scheme … and to inform those members of the potential to become involved in fundraising for the study.
 However, no COC members were informed by the Economic Advisory Committee (which includes Wightlink) of these requests… read more